bandrews568/Craigslist-Data/README.md

 ## Features
 ~Supports scraping data from all 728 Craigslist cities

+~Search for mulitiple queires

-~Search for a query in a particular category
+~Search for queires in specfic categories

-~Saves all scraped data in a .txt file
+~Saves all scraped data in a .txt file in the current directory
 ## Requirements
-Python 2.7.X
+Python 3.X.X

 `https://www.python.org/downloads/`